 Architectural visualization technology has undergone a rapid ascension, playing an increasingly critical role in the art of communicating architecture.
 Specifically, the process of 3D rendering — behind the incredible photorealistic scenes that are now so common within architecture — has roots dating back to the 60s.
 Half a century later, we thrilled to announce the launch of an exciting new competition, the One Rendering Challenge, which offers you the chance to win $2,500 and global recognition with a single rendering!
-Click the button below to enter before the Early Bird Deadline on November 22nd:
+Click the button below to enter before the Regular Entry Deadline on December 20th:

 The One Rendering Challenge is brought to you in partnership with Fiverr, where you can find the services you need for your architecture projects and more.

 If you’re looking for inspiration for your submissions to this year’s One Rendering Challenge or are simply interested in learning more about the lineage of architectural visualization, here’s a collection of some of the most influential and noteworthy renderings in recent history.
 While they are not all architectural in nature, they have all had a lasting impact on the architectural visualization in one way or another.

 Gordon Romney, the first computer graphics Ph.D. student, developed the first complex object ever rendered in 1968 at the University of Utah.
 It is a rendering of the Soma Cube, a mechanical puzzle invented by Piet Hein in 1933.
 Linear algebra operations of translations and rotations were specified to position the assembled object as desired.